-The Union has entered into several collective bargaining agreements that require contributions to the Plan.
-A copy of such agreements may be obtained by participants and beneficiaries upon written request to the Plan Administrator and are available for examination by participants and beneficiaries.
+The Indiana/Kentucky/Ohio Regional Council of Carpenters (Union) has entered into several collective bargaining agreements that require contributions to the Plan.
+A copy of such agreements may be obtained by participants and beneficiaries upon written request to the plan administrator and is available for examination by participants and beneficiaries.